Active vs. Passive Voice: When to Use Each for Stronger Writing

 While AI is all the rage right now, it doesn’t replace the need for a human editor.

-Grammar tools do a great job of catching instances of passive voice.
+Grammar and editing tools do a great job of catching instances of passive voice.
 But they’re not so skilled with nuance.

 Avoiding passive voice is not a hard-and-fast rule.
 If you accept all AI-suggested changes without a second thought, it potentially weakens your writing.